ahset/tictactoe/README.md

 Classic Tic Tac Toe game created in Java using Netbeans and Eclipse IDEs.

 # Instructions
-To run the program, it is required to have Oracle JDK 12 installed on you computer.
+To run the program, it is required to have Oracle JDK 12 or superior installed on you computer.

 It can be downloaded at https://www.oracle.com/technetwork/java/javase/downloads/index.html.